XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-fixed-supply.md

 # Guaranteeing a Fixed Supply of NFTs

-For some projects, you might want to guarantee that no more than a fixed number of NFTs are minted from a given issuing account.
-Use the following steps to achieve that goal.
+For some projects, you might want to guarantee that no more than a fixed number of NFTs are minted from an issuing account.

 To guarantee a fixed number of NFTs: